patrickmellinger/real-time-air-monitor/README.md

 **Breadboard ground rail** :arrow_right: **OLED GND**

 ## Using this sketch
 <p>This sketch should work out-of-the-box if you wire yours the same way I wired mine and everything is connected correctly.
 However, you will need to calibrate it to get correct results.
-The hardware calibrations instructions are out-of-scope for this document, but the PMS7003M and BME680 documentation is very good.</p>
+The hardware calibration instructions are out-of-scope for this document, but the PMS7003M and BME680 documentation is very good.</p>

 <p>One thing you will have to do is to set the sea-level pressure for YOUR location and time.
 This will give you the most accurate pressure and altitude measurements, but unfortunately changes constantly.
 Check your local weather and, if you need to, convert the local data into Hectopascals (hPa).
 There is a variable in the sketch called SEALEVELPRESSURE_HPA, replace the value in the sketch with your current local weather conditions.</p>